diaviloai/Onedebrid/currentsprint.md

 session, deferred the stream-candidate picker UI pending real search data.

-**Session 29 summary** (condensed this session; full detail in git history on this file): built `TorrentioSearchProvider`, OneDebrid's first real `SearchProvider`, targeting `torrentio.strem.fun` (free, keyless, Stremio-protocol torrent-indexer aggregator, confirmed live via web search).
-Key finding: Torrentio's only endpoint requires an already-known IMDb ID — no free-text search exists anywhere in Torrentio, or anywhere else in the codebase at the time.
-Added `SearchProvider.searchByMedia( media, filters)` as a new method alongside the existing free-text `search()`, rather than replacing it — `search()` stayed honestly non-functional (`ProviderError.NotFound`) pending a real metadata-search provider. `ResolvePlaybackUseCase.resolveSmartDefault()` was switched to call the new ID-based path, which also fixed a real Session 28 omission (`request.episode` was never passed through, so TV shows could never resolve via Smart Defaults).
+**Session 29 summary** (condensed; full detail in git history): built `TorrentioSearchProvider`, OneDebrid's first real `SearchProvider`, targeting `torrentio.strem.fun`.
+Key finding: Torrentio requires an already-known IMDb ID — no free-text search exists anywhere in it.
+Added `SearchProvider.searchByMedia(media, filters)` alongside the existing free-text `search()`, which stayed honestly non-functional.
+`ResolvePlaybackUseCase.resolveSmartDefault()` switched to the new ID-based path, also fixing a Session 28 omission (`request.episode` was never passed through).
 First real Retrofit/OkHttp wiring landed in `NetworkModule.kt`.
-Two mistakes were made and caught via content
-diffing: a `ProviderModule.kt` paste that corrupted the file (fixed with a full-file overwrite), and a deprecated OkHttp API call caught by CI (fixed with the correct `toMediaType()` import).
-Key finding carried into Session 30: `searchByMedia()` requires `Media.imdbId`, and nothing in the app produced a real one — no `MetadataProvider` existed beyond the stub.
+Key finding carried into Session 30:
+`searchByMedia()` requires `Media.imdbId`, and nothing in the app produced a real one yet.

+**Session 30 summary** (condensed this session; full detail in git history on this file): built `TmdbMetadataProvider`, OneDebrid's first real `MetadataProvider`, backed by TMDB API v3 (Bearer JWT / v4 Read Access Token auth) — the actual remaining blocker flagged at the end of Session 29.
+Two load-bearing decisions made and confirmed with Dia: (1) `Media.id` is permanently the TMDB id, stringified — this also surfaced and fixed a real, previously undetected bug where `MediaRepositoryImpl.getMediaDetails()`/`getEpisodes()` were hardcoded to `ExternalIdType.IMDB`; (2) free-text Search results do NOT eagerly resolve Torrentio streams — resolve-on-tap instead, reusing Session 27/29's existing Details → Player flow with zero new code needed.
+New files: `TmdbDto.kt`, `TmdbApi.kt`, `TmdbMetadataProvider.kt` (all
+under `provider/metadata/tmdb/`).
+Five real mistakes were made and caught this session, including a `.github/workflows/build.yml` step- ordering bug (a secret-writing step must run before ANY Gradle-invoking step, not just the final build step) and a YAML find/replace producing a parse error (see Carried-Forward Lessons — both lessons remain active).
+Ended with the stream-candidate picker UI newly unblocked and flagged as Session 31's top priority.

 ## Package Structure